The word poodle is derived from German, and it means "to splash" or "puddle."

 What is a toy poodle?

-A toy poodle is the smallest of the three breeds of poodles recognized by the American Kennel Society.
+A toy poodle is the smallest of the three breeds of poodles recognized by the American Kennel Club.
 It stands under 10 inches tall at the shoulders and weighs less than 10 pounds.

 How do you groom a toy poodle?